Oak Ridge hopes to put itself on the map for North Carolina's Mountains-to-Sea Trail users

-It’s a short trail, really, only about a half-mile in length.
-But it is a piece of something so much bigger — for hikers and residents of this tiny community.
+OAK RIDGE — It’s a short trail, really, only about a half-mile in length.
+But it is a piece of something so much bigger — for hikers and for residents of this tiny community.

-It’s a small section of North Carolina’s 1,175-mile Mountains-to-Sea Trail, which meanders on and off road from the Great Smoky Mountains across the length of the state to the Outer Banks.
+It is a small section of North Carolina’s 1,175-mile Mountains-to-Sea Trail (MST), which meanders on and off road from the Great Smoky Mountains across the length of the state to the Outer Banks.

 “That was just our first piece.
 We really want Oak Ridge to find its brand as a trail town along the MST,” said Bill Royal, co-chairman of the Oak Ridge Mountains-to-Sea Trail Committee.

-The committee of about a dozen or so was formed in 2018 to oversee the Mountains-to-Sea Trail’s route through Oak Ridge.
+The committee of about a dozen or so was formed in 2018 to oversee the MST’s route through Oak Ridge.

 “Our ultimate goal is to get the trail through the town limits to either be on wooded trails or sidewalks,” Royal said.

-Only about a third of the trail is off-road.
+Only about a third of the MST is off-road.
 The rest utilizes existing roadways.
 While friendly to bikers, roadways can be less desirable to hikers.

-In Guilford County, a large chunk of the Mountains-to-Sea Trail utilizes watershed lake trails along lakes Townsend and Brandt.
-The Oak Ridge committee wanted to utilize trails of the new 130-acre Cascades Preserve in Oak Ridge to reroute the trail off Haw River Road and into the wooded preserve.
+In Guilford County, a large chunk of the MST utilizes watershed lake trails along lakes Townsend and Brandt.
+The Oak Ridge committee wanted to utilize trails of the new 130-acre Cascades Preserve in Oak Ridge to reroute the MST off Haw River Road and into the wooded preserve.
 To do that, a spur trail needed to be created.

 An easement had already been granted behind private homes on River Gate Court just off Haw River Road at the southern edge of the preserve.
 All the committee needed to do was to build a new trail on the easement and into the preserve to connect it to a portion of Cascades’ 2.8 mile trail system.